givemepower8/Phaser3Practices/docs/COC.md

 - Level 35 Grand Warden HP 2,026 DpS 206, DpA 370.8.
 Eternal Tome 6.5s, Life Aura 80%.
 - Level 40 Grand Warden HP 2,240 DpS 253, DpA 455.4.
 Eternal Tome 7s, Life Aura 90%.

+#### Base analyse

+Make a plan for 2 star or 3 star as it's different.
+2 star focuses on taking out town hall and some trash building as long as the town hall is destroyed and 50% destruction rate is reached.
+3 star is to destroy everything.

+There is no one versatile strategy can 3 star any base.
+It's based on your opponent's base then choose the most effective strategy accordingly aiming for the weakness of the base.
+For example, use bowler or air strategy to attack a very separated or distributed layout will be a disaster as bowler or air strategy works better on the compact bases.
+Use queen charge and divide and conquer will be more effective.
+Choose the most effective way by taking advantage of weakness of your opponent's base.

+CC troop is always in war so it adds more difficulties.

+Analyze the base based on your air or ground strategy.
+If ground, get the rough idea about the main obstacles like inferno towers, x-bows, wizard towers.
+If air, watch out for air sweeper and air defence.
+No matter what, eagle artillery has to be cleared out first.

+If in base layout, the opponent put town hall and all the defences in the center, it's a perfect target for bowler.

+If the battle field is open, like those ring base, queen charge and ground attacked like pekkas will be great.

+If there are lots of small empty compartments which prevent the queen charge, use air attacks or use miner, hog riders.

+Some more advance players have 3 or more main areas with inferno tower and x-bows to against 3 star, you need to plan ahead of time.

+No matter what, notice where is the clan castle, eagle artillery are located.

 #### TH12 enemy defences

 The first priority is to take out the eagle artillery.